 Our engineering program is accredited by the Engineering Accreditation Commission of ABET ( http://www.abet.org) and features open-ended team projects every year.
 This accreditation ensures that we meet global standards for properly instructing our engineering students and allows our students to work worldwide.

-We encourage students to take upper-level coursework in a specific area of interest by specializing in one of our concentrations, which include: Mechanical Engineering, Electrical Engineering, Environmental Engineering, and Industrial and Systems Engineering.
+We encourage students to take upper-level coursework in a specific area of interest by specializing in one of our concentrations, which include: Mechanical Engineering, Electrical Engineering, Environmental Engineering, Biomedical Engineering, Civil Engineering, Industrial and Systems Engineering and Mechatronics.

-The Mechanical Engineering concentration focuses on the components that make up structures, transportation, energy generation, and biomedical device design and testing.
-You will study the principles of energy, force, and motion in our mechanical engineering courses, which include: strength of materials, analytical mechanics and vibrations, fluid mechanics, thermodynamics, and manufacturing.
+Mechanical Engineering focuses on the physical components within products, systems and devices across all sectors of the economy.
+Mechanical engineers develop microscopic surgical devices, hydroelectric power plants and everything in between.
+Mechanical engineers have a role in the design, manufacturing, and testing of essentially all consumer goods.
+With a concentration in Mechanical Engineering, you will study the principles of energy, force, and motion in our mechanical engineering courses, which include: strength of materials, analytical mechanics and vibrations, system control, fluid mechanics, thermodynamics, and manufacturing.
 This fundamental knowledge will provide you with the background necessary to design and fabricate intricate, interrelated pieces of machines that successfully work together.